Voxelum/xmcl-page/README.md

 This repository contains the source code of the official website of xmcl in https://xmcl.app.

-It also contains the docs website of xmcl https://docs.xmcl.app

 ## Develop the official website

 Install by pnpm